miramikes/qgis-topo-style/README.md

 qgis-topo-style
 ===============

-This is QGIS TOPO style files.
+This is qgis TOPO-like style files.
+They works fine for me for processing OSM data.